-In conclusion, if you’re looking for a way to better understand your business in the present or how to design a that can help you grow, the business model frameworks are the most suited, than the business plan.
+In conclusion, if you’re looking for a way to understand better your business in the present or how to design a that can help you grow, the business model frameworks are the most suited to the business plan.

-In some cases, though a business plan might also work for that purpose, especially the one-page business plan.
+In some cases, though, a business plan might also work for that purpose, especially a one-page business plan.

 Key takeaway and resources